syncfusion-content/aurelia-docs/Aurelia/Kanban/Getting-Started.md

 In order to display cards in Kanban control, you need to map the database fields to Kanban cards and columns.
 The required mapping field are listed as follows

-* `e-fields.bind` - Field value can be bind in the `e-fields.bind` data.
+* `e-fields.bind` - Field values can be bind with `this.Fields` which is specified in constructor.
 * `e-key-field` - Map the column name to use as `e-key` values to columns.
 * `columns` -  Map the corresponding `e-key` values of `e-key-field` column to each columns
-* `fields.content` - Map the column name to use as content to cards.
+* `content` - Map the column name to use as content to cards which is specified `this.Fields` under constructor method.
-* `fields.primaryKey` - Map the column name to use as primary Key.
+* `primaryKey` - Map the column name to use as primary Key which is specified `this.Fields` under constructor method.

 {% highlight html %}